 It felt as though, whatever we assumed was the story of our lives, this invisible hand had reached down and torn a great big hole in it.
 (4)

-I’ve been attentive to the holes in people’s hearts, as I’ve understood the metaphor for decades, a hurt or vacancy that propels them to act and live in ways that exacerbate pains of isolation.
+I’ve been attentive to the holes in people’s hearts, as I’ve understood the metaphor for decades, a hurt or vacancy that propels them to act and live in ways seeking to alleviate pain but sometimes exacerbating that pain of isolation.
 The holes that I perceive as emotional and psychological that, in this heyday day of 2 centuries of invisible hands, people oftentimes fill with material items, wondering if those purchased goods or services might fill the hole in or around their heart.

 So many holes torn into families, neighborhoods, communities, workplaces, and countries are tears made by financial instruments.
-That’s how I’ve perceived the manipulators of the speculative markets ever since July 1997 when Thailand, Indonesia and South Korea were punished.
+That’s how I’ve perceived the manipulators of the speculative markets ever since July 1997 when Thailand, Indonesia and South Korea, the so called Asian Tigers, were punished by speculators concentrated in New York and London but with associates, if not yes men in Hong Kong and Singapore.
 At that time, I was unaware of the Neuromancer adage that the future is already here, it’s just unevenly distributed.
 Through the mid-90s, I read The Economist, heralded in most liberal arts college and university Economic Departments as the premier weekly magazine.
-And the journalists and the editors at The Economist heralded the mighty Asian tigers until they lambasted them.
-I wasn’t fully abhorred by the Economist yet, but I was galled at how the lives of millions of people were caught in the wind and legal gambling of guys in financial centers of New York, London, Hong Kong and elsewhere.
+And the journalists and the editors at The Economist heralded the mighty economies until they lambasted them.
+I was not yet repulsed by the Economist, but I was galled at how the lives of millions of people were caught in the wind and legal gambling of guys in financial centers.

 I went from tracking the economic forecasts closely to slowly creeping away from the hard maths inside finance as I saw how reckless the money making could be and how wide and vast the devastation was.